yannxou/RefaceCPLiveControl/README.md

 * Press and release the key to start playing.
 * Press and hold + use the white keys to change the song position (jump) according to the distance between the first key (D) and the second.
 This means the position can jump forwards by pressing a second higher white note or backwards by pressing a second lower white note.
+* Press and hold + C# to jump to the previous cue marker.
+* Press and hold + D# to jump to the next cue marker.
 * Press and hold + F# to continue playback from the current position.

 #### E ⏐ *Tempo actions*